Predation and Community Diversity

 Learning Objectives

-3. Describe the concept of keystone species, provide examples of how a keystone species is responsible for community species composition, and refute the misconception that the keystone species is the strongest competitor.
+2. Describe the concept of keystone species, provide examples of how a keystone species is responsible for community species composition, and refute misconceptions about keystone species

-4. Describe the simple model of island biogeography and the roles of island size and distance from a mainland source in determining number of species at equilibrium.
+3. Sketch a graph of the simple model of island biogeography, and predict effects of island size and distance from a mainland source in determining number of species at equilibrium

 Predators and Prey: A closer look